 Such type of limb anomalies are associated with 4:

-Antenatal ultrasound may be able to diagnose amelia especially after the latter half of first trimester as gross absence of one or more limbs with associated other anomalies.
+Antenatal ultrasound may be able to diagnose amelia especially after the latter half of the first trimester as a gross absence of one or more limbs with associated other anomalies.

 Prognosis and treatment